Slebech: Slebech Park Estate

-Their descendants managed both estates and in 2003 Geoffrey and Georgina Philipps developed the Slebech estate as a hotel.
+Their descendants managed both estates and in 2003 Geoffrey and Georgina Philipps developed the large stable block into a luxury hotel.
 It was the first project in Pembrokeshire to attract European Objective One funding and was also funded by the Welsh Development Agency (WDA) and the Wales Tourist Board.
 The Phillips family left the estate in 2014, which continues to operate as a hotel.
+Slebach Hall, however, is largely abandoned.

 Geology

 On the northern bank of the Eastern Cleddau, the foreshore is of mud, marsh and rocks.
 Slebech has extensive deciduous woodland and open farmland.
 Fields are large and regular and are divided by earth banks topped with hedges.
 Agriculture land use is improved pasture with a small proportion of arable crops.